apersonintech/obscreen/README.md

 - Slideshow manager is reachable at `http://localhost:5000/manage`

 ## You are done now :)
-If everything is set up correctly, the RaspberryPi shall start chromium in fullscreen directly after boot screen and after some seconds of showing the date & time (`views/player/default.jinja.html`) your slideshow shall start and loop endlessly.
+- If everything is set up correctly, the RaspberryPi shall start chromium in fullscreen directly after boot screen and after some seconds of showing the date & time (`views/player/default.jinja.html`) your slideshow shall start and loop endlessly.
+- Be sure that `AUTOCONFIGURE_LX_FILE` is writeable !

 ## Additional